-It is worth noting that the SiamRCNN \cite{SiamRCNN} and SuperDiMP \cite{PrDiMP} perform well in all benchmarks.
-The former uses the re-detection method to accomplish robust tracking.
-The latter regards target tracking as a regression problem and can suit object deformation in challenging spaces.
+We also note that the top-3 trackers are based on different model architectures.
+MixFormer \cite{MixFormer} is an end-to-end transformer-based tracker.
+It performs well in most sub-spaces than other trackers, indicating that the mixed attention module and a straightforward detection head can provide powerful tracking ability.
+The SiamRCNN \cite{SiamRCNN} selects the siamese network as the basic model structure and combines a two-stage scheme with a new trajectory-based dynamic planning algorithm.
+Besides, the re-detection mechanism in SiamRCNN helps it to accomplish stable tracking in the abruption of appearance or motion information.
+KeepTrack \cite{KeepTrack} model is improved by the DiMP series (\cite{ATOM,DiMP,PrDiMP}), and has an enhanced ability to discriminate interferers in challenging situations.
+The combination of different sub-tasks in SOTVerse can help us comprehensively analyze various executors, rather than only comparing the performance of the algorithms on a single dataset with shallow conclusions.

-Section D of the supplemental material shows the detailed distribution of challenge subspaces, and Section E shows the specific experimental results.
-Please refer to Section D and E of the supplemental material for the initial experimental result.
+Section~\ref{supsec:composition-cs} of the appendices shows the detailed distribution of challenge sub-spaces, and Section~\ref{supsec:experiment-cs} shows the specific experimental results.
+Please refer to Sections~\ref{supsec:composition-cs} and~\ref{supsec:experiment-cs} of the appendices for the initial experimental results.